amagai-ak/nanopi-r5s-ptp/README.md

 https://github.com/friendlyarm/sd-fuse_rk3568

 Clone above repository and follow it's build instructions.
+You need x86 cross-compile environment.

-Succeeded to build SD-Card image?
+Succeeded to build a SD-Card image?

+At this moment, downloading of necessary files and construction of the build environment are complete.

 Okay, let's modify it for PTP.